Jaden Ivey: Professional career

-Detroit Pistons (2022–present)

 Ivey was selected with the fifth overall pick in the 2022 NBA draft by the Detroit Pistons.
 He made his summer league debut on July 7 against the Portland Trail Blazers with 20 points, six rebounds, and six assists in an 81–78 win.
-On October 19, Ivey made his regular season debut, putting up 19 points along with three rebounds and four assists in a 113–109 win over the Orlando Magic.
-On December 20, Ivey scored a career-high 30 points during a 126–111 loss to the Utah Jazz.
+On October 19, Ivey made his regular-season debut, putting up 19 points along with three rebounds and four assists in a 113–109 win over the Orlando Magic.
+On December 20, Ivey scored 30 points during a 126–111 loss to the Utah Jazz.
+On March 27, 2023, he scored a then career-high 32 points in a 126–117 loss to the Milwaukee Bucks.

+On November 24, 2023, Ivey scored 25 points during an In-Season Tournament loss to the Indiana Pacers.
+On February 7, 2024, Ivey scored a career-high 37 points, and added six rebounds and seven assists in a 133–120 win over the Sacramento Kings.

+On December 26, 2024, in a game against the Sacramento Kings with the Pistons trailing by three, Ivey connected on a corner three-pointer while being fouled by De'Aaron Fox and subsequently converted on a four-point play with 3.1 seconds remaining for a 114–113 Detroit victory.
+On January 1, 2025, Ivey suffered a broken left fibula after colliding with Orlando Magic guard Cole Anthony while attempting to retrieve a loose ball.
+The next day, it was announced that Ivey would likely miss the remainder of the season after undergoing surgery.

+During the 2025 preseason, Ivey suffered a knee injury against the Memphis Grizzlies, sidelining him for the rest of the preseason.
+He underwent arthroscopic surgery to relieve right knee discomfort and missed at least four weeks of regular-season play.

 National team career

 Ivey played for the United States at the 2021 FIBA Under-19 World Cup in Latvia.
-On July 3, 2021, he scored a team-high 21 points, shooting 7-of-11 from the field, in a 83–54 group stage win over Turkey.
+On July 3, 2021, he scored a team-high 21 points, shooting 7-of-11 from the field, in a 83–54 group-stage win over Turkey.
 Ivey averaged 12.3 points per game, helping his team win the gold medal, and was named to the all-tournament team.